benji011/minimal-probability-calculator/backend/README.md

 ## Design details

 This service is kept to a bare minimum and is responsible for writing data into the file system, specifically log files.
-In general, you don't want the frontend to do this since it poses some security risk.
-While it is possible to use the [FileSystem API](https://developer.mozilla.org/en-US/docs/Web/API/File_and_Directory_Entries_API) it is less tedius when comparing to Flask running as the backend.
+While it is possible to use the [FileSystem API](https://developer.mozilla.org/en-US/docs/Web/API/File_and_Directory_Entries_API) it's much faster in this case to use Python because it has better tools to let us do this.